 Banking Trojan is a BankBot variant –

 The malware has been identified as Razdel, a variant of BankBot (Anubis I) mobile banking Trojan that is not as widespread.
 Security firms ThreatFabric analyzed Razdel and found that its targets change depending on the region targeted by its operator.
 It looks like the 12,000 downloads made at least two victims, who lost about EUR 10,900, a Czech publication informs (Czech).
-However, the app may have stolen smaller amounts from other victims, Filip Hrubý spokesman for Česká Spořitelna told the publication
+However, the google play app may have stolen smaller amounts from other victims, Filip Hrubý spokesman for Česká Spořitelna told the publication

 Miroslav Dvořák, technical director at ESET, says that an internal analysis shows that QRecorder was originally a legitimate application, which explains the number of downloads, and added the malicious functionality in the last update.
 As of this writing, the malicious QRecorder app analyzed by ESET researchers is no longer present in the official Android store.